facetframer/zshnip/README.md

 # Some compelling use cases

-Here is a list some of the snippets the maintainer uses on a regular basis.
+Here is a list of the snippets the maintainer uses on a regular basis.
-These are not built-in, and you might want to phrase them differently, but might act as inspiration.
+These are not built-in, and you might want to phrase them differently, but they could act as inspiration.

 ```
 gs -> git status